oakla/oakla.github.io/pages/writitings/Python-Distribution.md

 - There is a friction right now to install python packages as azure artifactory is yet to give access to us.

 ## Answer

+### Python Virtual Environments
+If you want users to run their bots in virtual environments, it is best to create them on the user's machine as needed, rather than having the user download them.
+A pre-built environment would need to be modified after download to function properly.

+Also, there is usually no reason to couple of virtual environment with an exe file.
+The benefit of distribution as exe files is that you can bundle all the dependencies into the exe file, thus eliminating the need for a Python virtual environment.

 ### EXE files
 It is a good idea to implement *some* kind of 'bundling' or packaging.
 Exe files do this by default, but the downside is that they give you very little control over pushing updates